 – Josh Young, Operator of Chick-fil-A Moorpark Road in Thousand Oaks, California

-“About 80 percent of what would have gone unused in our restaurant can now be distributed through the Chick-fil-A Shared Table program, including chicken, eggs, biscuits, salads and wraps.
+“About 80% of what would have gone unused in our restaurant can now be distributed through the Chick-fil-A Shared Table program, including chicken, eggs, biscuits, salads and wraps.
 It’s our pleasure to support our community in this way!”

 – Steve Lowery, Operator of Chick-fil-A Glenstone in Springfield, Missouri

-– Brenda Dotson, Lifelong Learning Manager at Clermont Senior Services in Cincinnati, Ohio
+– Bill DeHass, Clermont Senior Services Lifelong Learning Centers, Cincinnati, Ohio